rogerallen/trove/README.md

 If there is interest, consider helping with these items:
 * select text in the editor, send to repl via some key combo.
+* are there other interface GUI libraries to consider?
 * open a file to insert into the text editor
 * redirect the stdout/stderr text from the terminal into the repl area
 * set dial values from Clojure